b24nguyen/VariousNotesAndDuties/PSYCH 207 - Exam Review.md

 #### Long term Memory

-- **Forgetting**: happens rapidly and then tapers off: large portions of spanish helld for 50 years, significant dropoffs in first 2 years and 2 months
+- **Forgetting**: happens rapidly and then tapers off: large portions of spanish held for 50 years, significant dropoffs in first 2 years and 2 months
 - **Retrieval**: easier retrieval when context of encoding is the same as retrieval

 #### Working Memory